Future-TechnologiesCR/SISEA/README.md

 # sisea
 # you need to:
-  cd src and then type: npm i
+  cd SISEA and then run npm i

+  Before you push changes to github, if you want to deploy you need to run `npm run build` and then push the changes to github.